APJansen/TDUr/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/APJansen/TDUr/blob/play_Ur.ipynb)

-If you are familiar with Python you can download this repository and run the Jupyter notebook play_game.ipynb.
+If you are familiar with Python you can download this repository and run the Jupyter notebook play_Ur_local.ipynb.
 The dependencies are jax, numpy, matplotlib and ipywidgets.